-During prep time students will be given to opportunity to attend extra-curricular provision such as clubs and house fixtures/events.
+During prep time students will be given to opportunity to attend extra-curricular provision such as clubs and interhouse fixtures/events.

-- Students on the Watch list will not be entitled to attend extra-curricular activities. - Students who receive a negative behaviour point in a day will not be entitled to attend extra-curricular activities on that day.
+- Students on the Watch list will not be entitled to attend extra-curricular activities. - Students who receive a negative behaviour point in a day will not be entitled to attend extra-curricular activities on that day. - Students with an attendance below 90% will not be entitled to attend extra- curricular activities.